A Brief History of Mornington.

 Mornington’s Historic Railway

-The Mornington Peninsula Railway operated for just over 100 years, from 1889 to 1981.
-It’s been restored by the Mornington Peninsula Preservation Society, and the heritage cars, classic old steam and diesel locomotives make it a real enthusiast and family favourite.
+Operated for just over 100 years, the railway was opened on 10th September 1889 as the Mornington Junction (now Baxter) to Mornington railway line.
+The last service ran on 20th May 1981.
+It’s been partially restored by the Mornington Peninsula Railway Preservation Society Inc. which operates it as the Mornington Railway.
+It's heritage passenger cars, steam and diesel locomotives make it a real family favourite.

 The imposing 1863 Beleura with its magnificent gardens is well worth a visit (make sure you book) and The Briars Park with its more modest 1840s homestead houses a priceless Napoleonic Collection.
 There’s a 96-hectare wildlife reserve where you can stroll along walking tracks and boardwalks.